-The three Patriarchs, and all but one (Rachel) of the Matriarchs, are believed to be buried at the Tomb of the Patriarchs in Hebron, a city in the southern West Bank (a region also known as Judea).
+The three Patriarchs, as well as Sarah, Rebecca and Leah, are believed to be buried at the Tomb of the Patriarchs in Hebron, a city in the southern West Bank (a region also known as Judea).
 The site is also known as the Cave of the Patriarchs or Cave of Machpelah and — to Muslims — as the Sanctuary of Abraham.
-It is holy to Muslims, as well as to Jews, and a synagogue and mosque are both located there.
+It is holy to both Jews and Muslims and a synagogue and mosque are both located there.

 Rachel is the only one of the Patriarchs and Matriarchs not buried in Cave of Machpelah.
 As Jacob and Rachel traveled south toward Hebron, Rachel gave birth to Benjamin and died shortly afterward during their journey.
 Rachel’s Tomb is located outside the city of Bethlehem, which is about 5.5 miles from the Tomb of the Patriarchs in Hebron.

 The Jewish people are reminded of their ongoing connection to the Patriarchs daily during the Amidah prayer; many prayer books also invoke the Matriarchs at this time.
 In the first blessing of the Amidah, the prayer begins: “Blessed are you, Lord, our God and God of our ancestors: The God of Abraham, the God of Isaac, and the God of Jacob.”
 This language is meant to serve as a reminder that the covenant between God and the Jewish people has not only survived for thousands of years, but can be traced all the way back to these foundational figures.